willthames/devops-singapore-2016/slides/sources/01-intro.md

-# Ansible From Zero to Best Practices
+% Ansible From Zero to Best Practices

-By Will Thames:
+% Will Thames
+% 09 October 2016

+---

+# About me

 * Senior Systems Engineer, Red Hat Brisbane
 * Contributor to Ansible